hamidrezav/apprenticeship-connect/README.md

 ### Shortcode

 Use the shortcode `[apprenticeship_vacancies]` to display vacancies on any page or post.
-The shortcode does not accept any parameters; all display settings are managed from the plugin's settings page to keep configuration simple and centralized.
+The shortcode does not accept any parameters; all display settings are managed from the plugin's settings page to keep configuration simple and centralised.

 ### Automatic Sync